dune3d/dune3d-docs/usage.rst

 mode, the current selection is retained until it's explicitly modified.
 Clicking on an item adds or removes it from the current selection.

-Clicking on an item multiple times brings up the selection menu to accurately select overlapping items.
-This menu can be invoked directly by holding down :kbd:`Shift` when clicking on an item.
+Long-clicking on an item brings up the selection menu to accurately select overlapping items.
+This also works in tools.
+The menu can be invoked directly by holding down :kbd:`Shift` when clicking on an item.

 Pressing :kbd:`Esc` clears the current selection and returns to hover